KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

 can always look them up.
 Learn the underlying fundamental concepts.

 Technologies change, concepts are eternal.
-The concepts you learn will be used in newer technologies, and you will be able to learn them much quicker.
+The concepts you learn will help with newer technologies, and you will be able to learn them much quicker.

 For example, do not concern yourself so much with the surface level details of React, Kubernetes, Haskell, Rust, etc.